Initiatives

 Holly the Husky

-Activities and Recreation Center (ARC)
+Activities & Recreation Center (ARC)

-The ARC, which serves as the the hub of student life on campus and packed with amenities and resources, began as an joint ASUWB and Cascadia Student Life initiative in 2008.
+The ARC, which serves as the hub of student life on campus and packed with amenities and resources, began as an joint ASUWB and Cascadia Student Life initiative in 2008.
 In 2010, a resolution authorizing funding for the programming and pre-design was passed.
 After approval by the UW Board of Regents in 2013, construction began the following spring and was completed in the Fall of 2015.
 In September 2014, ASUWB and Cascadia Student Life surveyed their respective student bodies for naming ideas, ultimately settling on the Activities and Recreation Center.

 Student Diversity Center

-The Diversity Center, located in UW-173, was advocated for by ASUWB to serve as a safe space for UW Bothell students and faculty of UW Bothell to form connections and host events, as well a support for students under DACA.
+The Diversity Center, located in UW1-173, was advocated for by ASUWB to serve as a safe space for UW Bothell students and faculty of UW Bothell to form connections and host events, as well a support for students under DACA.